 If you encounter suspicious requests or communications, don’t hesitate to ask questions and seek advice from trusted individuals, such as relatives, friends, or neighbors.

-They can provide valuable insights and help you assess the situation objectively.
+They can give you insights and help you objectively with the situation.

 – Contact published customer service numbers: